-Since the late 1920’s, Skoda have run an in-house academy to train the designers and engineers of the future, and each year since 2014 the academy has produced a one-off concept car to showcase the skills they have learnt.
-This year they have come up with the Mountiaq.
+Since the late 1920s, Skoda has run an in-house academy to train the designers and engineers of the future, and each year since 2014 the academy has produced a one-off concept car to showcase the skills they have learnt.
+This year they have come up with the Skoda Mountiaq pickup truck.

 The Mountiaq is the result of eight months of work by 35 apprentice students, and takes Skoda’s Kodiaq SUV and totally redesigns the whole vehicle.
 The finished concept retains the mechanical underpinnings of the large SUV, which is based on the Volkswagen Group’s MQB platform.
 Although the Mountiaq utilises the existing 187bhp 2.0-litre TFSI petrol engine, the bodywork and interior have been extensively reworked.